HOW DO I APPLY?

-IF I ALREADY LIVE IN BALTIMORE (or DMV) WHAT COSTS OF MINE ARE COVERED?
+IF I ALREADY LIVE IN HOUSTON WHAT COSTS OF MINE ARE COVERED?

-The Mission Continues will provide meals (breakfast, lunch and dinner on designated evenings), admission to TMC hosted events and lodging for crew and ambassadors who reside in Baltimore or commuting distance of the city.
+The Mission Continues will provide meals (breakfast, lunch and dinner on designated evenings), admission to TMC hosted events and lodging for Crew and Ambassadors who reside in Houston or commuting distance of the city.
 Note that this is only extended to selected participants, and not spouses, friends or family.

-Local DMV area volunteers who have not been selected as participants will be provided meals during project hours.
-Expenses related to travel will not be covered for any DMV area volunteers.
+Local Houston area volunteers who have not been selected as participants will be provided meals during project hours.
+Expenses related to travel will not be covered for any Houston area volunteers.